andreicuceu/vega/examples/eBOSS_DR16/README.rst

-Example config files for reproducing the eBOSS DR16 BAO analysis from https://arxiv.org/abs/2007.08995.
+Here are example config files for reproducing the eBOSS DR16 BAO analysis (table 6 of https://arxiv.org/abs/2007.08995).
+These have been adapted from the fitter2 config files.
+To run these you just need to put in the right paths to the measured correlations and metal matrices (see the main vega README and tutorials).
+You can download these from here: https://svn.sdss.org/public/data/eboss/DR16cosmo/tags/v1_0_1/dataveccov/lya_forest/.